-A challenging question is how to incorporate the correlation effect in the testing procedure.
-Fan, Han \& Gu (2012) considered the following set-up.
-Assume the test statistics are from a multivariate normal distribution with a known covariance matrix.
-The unknown mean vector is sparse and the covariance matrix can be arbitrary.
-The goal is to test each coordinate of the normal mean equals zero or not.
-The basic idea of their testing procedure is to apply spectral decomposition to the covariance matrix of test statistics and use principal factors to account for dependency such that the remaining dependence is weak.
-This method is call Principal Factor Approximation (PFA).
-The authors provided a consistent estimate of false discovery proportion (FDP) based on the eigenvalues and eigenvectors of the known covariance matrix.
+Fan, Han \& Gu (2012) considered a general set-up for approximating FDP.
+They assumed that the test statistics are from a multivariate normal distribution with a known but arbitrary covariance matrix.
+Their idea is to apply spectral decomposition to the covariance matrix of test statistics and to use principal factors to account for dependency.
+This method is called Principal Factor Approximation (PFA).
+Under some sparsity assumption, the authors provided an accurate approximation of false discovery proportion (FDP) based on the eigenvalues and eigenvectors of the known covariance matrix.

 A major restriction of the setup in Fan, Han \& Gu (2012) is that the covariance matrix of test statistics is known.
-Although the authors provided an interesting application with known covariance matrix, in many other cases, the covariance matrix is usually unknown.
+Although the authors provided an interesting application with known covariance matrix, in many other cases, this matrix is usually unknown.
 For example, in microarray experiments, scientists are interested in testing if genes are differently expressed under different experimental conditions (e.g. treatments, or groups of patients).
 The dependence of test statistics is unknown in such applications.
-Yet, such dependence information is needed for estimating FDP, and the accuracy of estimated covariance matrix may greatly affect the convergence result of FDP or even violate its consistency.
-In the contemporary random matrix theory, it is well known that the eigenvalues and eigenvectors of the sample covariance matrix are not necessarily consistent estimates of their corresponding population ones when the sample size is comparable to or smaller than the dimension.
-Since PFA critically depends on the eigenvalues and eigenvectors of estimated covariance matrix, more theoretical justifications and methodological modifications are needed before directly applying PFA to unknown dependence.
+The problem of unknown dependence has at least two fundamental differences from the setting with known dependence: (a) Impact through estimating marginal variances.
+When the population marginal variances of the observable random variables are unknown, they have to be estimated first for standardization.
+In such a case, the popular choice of the test statistics will have $t$ distribution with dependence rather than the multivariate normal distribution considered in Fan, Han \& Gu (2012); (b) Impact through estimating eigenvalues/eigenvectors.
+Even if the population marginal variances of the observable random variables are known, estimation of eigenvalues/eigenvector can still significantly affect the FDP approximation.
+In various situations, FDP approximation can have inferior performance even if a researcher chooses the ``best" estimator for the unknown matrix.
+Therefore, more theoretical and methodological modifications are needed before directly applying PFA to unknown dependence setting.